TalaoDAO/wallet-interaction/README.md

 }
 ```

-For cerdentila manifest see https://identity.foundation/credential-manifest/ for more information.
+For credential manifest see https://identity.foundation/credential-manifest/ for more information.

 ## Wallet implementation